ChildMindInstitute/mindlogger-backend-refactor/README.md

   ```

 > 🛑 **NOTE:** Don't forget to set the `PYTHONPATH` environment variable, e.g: export PYTHONPATH=src/
+- To test that the API is up and running navigate to `http://localhost:8000/docs` in a browser.

 In project we use simplified version of imports: `from apps.application_name import class_name, function_name, module_nanme`.